 There are only limited circumstances in which recognition and enforcement of an arbitral award may be refused.
-These are as follows:104
+These are as follows:116

-- Incapacity of parties to the agreement or invalidity of the agreement under the applicable law.
-105 "Incapacity" is not defined in the New York Convention or equivalent Model Law, IAA and CAA provisions.
+- Incapacity of parties to the agreement or invalidity of the agreement under the applicable law.117 'Incapacity' is not defined in the New York Convention or equivalent Model Law, IAA and CAA provisions.
 It can refer to either a natural person or legal entity.
-The incapacity ground has been of limited relevance in practice.
-106 In the case of companies, incapacity may relate to alleged lack of representative authority.
+The incapacity ground has been of limited relevance in practice.118 In the case of companies, incapacity may relate to alleged lack of representative authority.
 The ground of invalidity is, on the other hand, invoked more often.
-It was considered by the Federal Court of Australia in Liaoning Zhongwang Group Co Ltd v Alfield Group Pty Ltd. 107 The Court held that the award debtor resisting enforcement must affirmatively prove that an agreement governed by foreign law is invalid under the governing law.
-There is still contention regarding whether 'validity' is to be construed in the narrow sense (i.e. absence of illegality, fraud and duress) or broadly to include all questions related to the conclusion of the agreement.
-108 - Lack of proper notice of the arbitrator or proceedings to the party against whom the award is invoked.
+It was considered by the Federal Court of Australia in Liaoning Zhongwang Group Co Ltd v Alfield Group Pty Ltd.119 The Court held that the award debtor resisting enforcement must affirmatively prove that an agreement governed by foreign law is invalid under the governing law.
+There is still contention regarding whether 'validity' is to be construed in the narrow sense (i.e. absence of illegality, fraud and duress) or broadly to include all questions related to the conclusion of the agreement.120 - Lack of proper notice of the arbitrator or proceedings to the party against whom the award is invoked.
 This ground addresses due process requirements.
 Australian courts have typically applied high standards for the burden of proving that notice was not properly given.
-For example, in Uganda Telecom Ltd v Hi-Tech Telecom Pty Ltd, 109 the Federal Court of Australia accepted that valid notice had been given where the claimant asserted that the notice was sent to the address specified for notice in the contract by registered mail and the defendant could not provide contrary evidence that it had not received it.

-103 See e.g. IMC Aviation Solutions Pty Ltd v Altain Khuder LLC (2011) 38 VR 303.

-104 Model Law, Article 36(1); New York Convention Article V.

-105 UDP Holdings Pty Ltd v Esposito Holdings Pty Ltd (No 2) [2018] VSC 741 (Croft J).
-Liaoning Zhongwang Group Co Ltd v Alfield Group Pty Ltd [2017] FCA 1223 held that the award debtor must affirmatively prove that an agreement governed by foreign law is invalid under the governing law.
-There is still contention regarding whether 'validity' is to be construed in the narrow sense (i.e. absence of illegality, fraud and duress) or broadly to include all questions related to the conclusion of the agreement: see e.g. IMC Aviation Solutions Pty Ltd v Altain Khuder LLC (2011) 38 VR 303.

-106 See e.g. UDP Holdings Pty Ltd v Esposito Holdings Pty Ltd (No 2) [2018] VSC 741 (Croft J).
+For example, in Uganda Telecom Limited v Hi-Tech Telecom Pty Ltd,121 the Federal Court of Australia accepted that valid notice had been given where the claimant asserted that the notice was sent to the address specified for notice in the contract by registered mail and the defendant could not provide contrary evidence that it had not received it.
+The Court did not accept arguments that the notice was not received or signed for by a legal representative or authorised person to receive it.
+However, there have also been cases where courts have found that deemed notice was not enough to satisfy the requirement of proper notice.122 Further, actual notice does not automatically mean a debtor has received 'proper notice' for the purpose of section 8(5)(c) of the IAA.123 - 115 See e.g. IMC Aviation Solutions Pty Ltd v Altain Khuder LLC (2011) 38 VR 303; [2011] VSCA 248. - 116 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (New York Convention), Article V; Model Law, article 36(1). - 117 UDP Holdings Pty Ltd v Esposito Holdings Pty Ltd (No 2) [2018] VSC 741 (Croft J); Liaoning Zhongwang Group Co Ltd v Alfield Group Pty Ltd [2017] FCA 1223. - 118 See e.g. UDP Holdings Pty Ltd v Esposito Holdings Pty Ltd (No 2) [2018] VSC 741 (Croft J). - 119 [2017] FCA 1223. - 120 See e.g. IMC Aviation Solutions Pty Ltd v Altain Khuder LLC (2011) 38 VR 303; [2011] VSCA 248. - 121 (2011) 277 ALR 415; [2011] FCA 131. - 122 When there is only deemed notice, the court may find that the requirement of proper notice is not satisfied: see e.g. Sun Tian Gang v Hong Kong & China Gas (Jilin) Ltd [2016] HKCFI 1611. - 123 LKT Industrial Berhad (Malaysia) v Chun [2004] NSWSC 820 at [73]; Beijing Jishi Venture Capital Fund (Limited Partnership) v Liu [2021] FCA 477 at [29].